dktsrushing/CSCI490-Project/Software Design Plan/user_stories.md

 (Difficulty - 2): As a user, I want to alter my sets and reps during my working; proving me with flexibility if changes from my plan are necessary.
 Acceptance Criteria:
+1. Each exercise should have a dropdown menu with options
+* Add reps
+* Remove reps
+* Add sets
+* Remove sets
+2. Ability to swap exercises in the middle of a workout
+* Add exercise
+* Delete exercise
+3. Option to apply changes permanently
+* If selected, that workout day in future weeks will reflect the same changes
+* If not selected, the changes will only apply to the current workout

 (Difficulty - 2): As a user, I want to enter my reps during my workout and have these permanently saved for viewing on my account; this allows me to track my progress from week to week and provides me with more information in designing my workouts.